-Whether you’re in Paris, Stockholm or pretty much any state in the U.S.A, you’ve likely heard the voice of Dave Steele.
+Whether you're in Paris, Stockholm or pretty much any state in the U.S., you've likely heard the voice of Dave Steele.

 When did you first start your voice over work?

 I started doing voice-over work back around 1995—but with moderate success.
 I created a couple of audio commercials with a friend imitating the voice of the original “Visa, it’s everywhere you need to be.”
 They were very successful; I won an advertising award but I quickly figured out imitating other people was not going to get me where I needed to be.
 It took me a number of years to find my own style and by 2000 I finally started to see some success.
 The voice over industry isn’t easy, it takes a long long time to establish yourself and build a sustainable client base.

 What were you doing before working for yourself?